 MISSION: To improve resilience in California and Nevada by providing decision makers usable climate information through integrating cutting edge physical and social science.

 CNAP, California Nevada Applications Program, has a long history of providing cutting edge climate science to stakeholders in the region.
-Originally the program began as CAP in 1999, under the leadership of Dan Cayan and Kelly Redmond, and in 2011 the team expanded into Nevada and became CNAP.
-CNAP core priority areas have been and continue to be water resources, natural resources and coastal resources.
+The program began with an emphasis on California issues in 1999 as the California Applications Program (CAP).
+In 2011 the team expanded its geographic scope to include Nevada and became CNAP.
+CNAP’s core priority sectors include understanding effects of climate variation on water resources, natural resources and coastal resources (Figure 1), along other linked systems including societal components.